To request and pay for a transcript from UAB, visit the Office of the Registrar.

 How long does it take to process my application?

-Once the application is complete (application fee is paid, transcripts received, recommendation letters submitted and essay uploaded), the IEM Admissions Committee will then review the application.
-The Committee reviews the applications every 4-8 weeks.
+Once the application is complete (application fee is paid, transcripts received, video submitted, recommendation letters submitted and essay uploaded), the IEM Admissions Committee will then review the application.

 I am on an International Visa, am I eligible to participate?

-What if I missed the graduate school’s application deadline of July 1?
+What if I missed the graduate school’s application deadline?

-There is an option to apply as a non-degree seeking graduate student degree for the Fall Semester.
-Check the Graduate School website for actual deadlines.
+There is an option to apply as a non-degree seeking graduate student.
+Check the Graduate School website for actual deadlines, but it is typically 2 weeks prior to the start of the semester.

 I was admitted as a non-degree seeking student and need to become degree-seeking.
 What do I need to do?